xeenoon/s-sleeve/README.md

 ## Inspiration

-In Australia, many people live with chronic pain because rehabilitation often does not happen early enough.
-By the time treatment becomes affordable or subsidised, the injury may already have progressed into a long-term condition.
-For many people, regular access to physical therapy is simply too expensive, which means they are left to recover alone and without feedback.
+In Australia, many people live with chronic pain because rehabilitation is often delayed or too expensive to access consistently.
+Without regular feedback, recovery becomes guesswork.

-We built Smart Sleeve to help address that gap.
-Our goal was to create an affordable rehabilitation device that gives people meaningful, real-time guidance during recovery, so they can begin improving movement quality early rather than waiting until pain becomes chronic.

----
+We built Smart Sleeve to make rehabilitation more accessible by giving users real-time insight into how they move, not just how much they move.

 ## What it does

 Smart Sleeve is a wearable knee rehabilitation device that tracks both movement and movement quality in real time.

 Instead of only counting repetitions, it evaluates how well each step is performed.

-The system measures knee movement, detects changes in control and consistency, and translates those signals into clear feedback.

-It can identify issues such as:
+The system detects issues like:
 - stalling mid-step
-- moving too stiffly
-- descending in an uncontrolled way
+- uneven acceleration
+- lack of control during descent
-- compensating during motion
+- stiff or inconsistent motion

-Those measurements are then summarized into easy-to-understand scores so users can monitor not just how much rehabilitation they are doing, but how effectively they are doing it.

-The result is a tool that gives patients better visibility into their recovery and helps them take a more active role in rehabilitation without relying on constant in-person supervision.

----
+These signals are converted into simple scores so users can understand their progress and improve technique without constant supervision.

 ## How we built it

-Smart Sleeve combines a custom mechanical sensing system, embedded motion analysis, and a web application served directly from an ESP32.

-From the beginning, the challenge was not just building a sensor, but building a complete system that could:
-- physically survive real rehabilitation movement
-- interpret that movement meaningfully
-- present the results in a way that felt modern and easy to use
+Smart Sleeve is a tightly integrated hardware and software system.

 ### Hardware

-We started with the hardware.

-The core sensing mechanism is a two-pulley system made from:
+We designed a custom two-pulley sensing mechanism using:
-- a spring-loaded pulley
+- a spring-loaded pulley for constant tension
-- a secondary pulley
+- a secondary pulley coupled to a potentiometer
-- a potentiometer
-- a custom mounting bracket
+- a string attached to the user’s leg

-We deliberately chose parts with similar dimensions early on so that machining and friction-fitting them together would be easier.

-One pulley was modified to couple directly to the potentiometer, while the spring-loaded pulley kept constant tension on a string attached to the user’s leg.
-That constant tension allowed us to measure both movement and release, giving continuous rotational feedback as the knee bent and straightened.

-That rotational signal was then fed into the ESP32 through the potentiometer.

-However, the first real challenge was durability.

-Human leg movement applies far more force than a simple electronics prototype is usually designed to handle.
-Our earliest wiring solutions failed quickly:
-- jumper leads tore off
-- hot glue was pulled loose
-- mounting points shifted under repeated tension

-We had to repeatedly redesign the physical assembly so the electronics could survive real use.

-Our final hardware revision used:
+This converts knee motion into continuous rotational data.

+A major challenge was durability.
+Early prototypes failed under real movement forces, so we redesigned the system with:
-- soldered wires
+- soldered connections
 - heatshrink reinforcement
-- strain-relief loops secured with a zip tie
+- strain relief loops

-This absorbed force before it reached the potentiometer pins.

-That redesign turned the device from a fragile prototype into something stable enough for repeated rehabilitation testing.
+This made the device stable enough for repeated use.

----

-### Firmware
+### Embedded Processing

-Once we had stable input from the hardware, we focused on the firmware.

-The ESP32 continuously:
-- polls the potentiometer
-- processes the signal into more than raw angle data
+An ESP32 continuously reads the potentiometer and processes the signal into more than just angle data.

-We built logic to track relative change over time so the system could evaluate the quality of each rehabilitation step.
+We built logic to analyse movement quality by tracking how motion changes over time.
+Instead of just detecting movement, the system evaluates:

-Instead of asking “did the user move?”, we asked:
-- did they stall halfway through?
-- did motion accelerate unevenly?
-- did it look stiff or unstable?
-- was the descent controlled?

-These measurements were combined into:
+- smoothness
-- step-quality metrics
+- control
-- progress scores
+- consistency

----
+These are combined into step-quality metrics and progress scores that users can act on.

-### Frontend + Embedded Compiler
+### Custom Embedded Compiler

-The next challenge was presenting that information in a way that felt intuitive and accessible.

-We wanted the interface to:
-- work from a phone
-- be hosted directly on the device
-- feel like a modern web application
+One of the most technical parts of the project was bringing a modern web interface onto a microcontroller.

-Frameworks like Angular and Express are too heavy for an ESP32.

-Instead, we built a custom embedded compiler that:
+Frameworks like Angular and Express are too heavy to run on an ESP32, so we built a custom compiler that:
-- allows Angular-style and Express/EJS-style development
+- takes Angular-style components and EJS-style server code
+- tokenizes and parses them in C
-- compiles everything into C/C++ assets
+- compiles them into static C/C++ assets at build time

-The compiler:
-- tokenizes source files
-- parses structure
-- reconstructs components, bindings, styles, and observables

-We then flatten object-oriented structures into C-compatible representations:
+This required translating object-oriented JavaScript concepts into C:
 - component state → runtime slots
 - bindings → direct lookups
-- observables → poll/update instructions

-For server-side rendering:
-- JavaScript models → tagged C structures
-- objects → key/value arrays
-- arrays → typed value lists

-The compiler:
-- evaluates route data
-- resolves EJS templates
-- renders everything at build time

-Final output becomes static embedded assets in firmware.

----

-### Build Integration

-We integrated the compiler into PlatformIO using:

-embedded_compiler/platformio_prebuild.py

-Every build:
-1. runs the compiler
-2. regenerates assets
-3. compiles firmware

----

-### Development Workflow

-We validated everything on Windows before hardware.

-We built unit tests for:
-- tokenization
-- parsing
-- route generation
-- asset generation
-- rendering

-This made debugging far easier than working directly on embedded hardware.

----

-## Challenges we ran into

-The biggest challenge was system interdependence.

-The hardware needed to be durable, but the software depended on clean data.
-Early mechanical failures meant unreliable analytics, forcing us to repeatedly revisit the physical design.

-At the same time:
-- the ESP32 limited runtime complexity
-- modern UI expectations conflicted with embedded constraints

-We solved this by shifting complexity into the compiler.

-Development speed was also difficult:
-- mechanical iteration is slow
-- embedded debugging is slow

-So we built workflows to test each layer independently.

----

-## Accomplishments that we’re proud of

-Smart Sleeve is a full end-to-end rehabilitation platform.

-We:
-- designed the sensing hardware
-- built embedded analytics
-- created the mobile dashboard
-- developed the compiler infrastructure

-We are especially proud of:
-- tight hardware + software integration
-- delivering modern UI from embedded hardware
-- building a robust testing workflow

----
+- data models → tagged C structures (objects, arrays, primitives)

+The compiler also pre-renders server-side pages by evaluating route data and resolving templates ahead of time.

+The result is a fully embedded web app served directly from the ESP32 without running a heavy framework at runtime.

+### Toolchain Integration

+We integrated the compiler the PlatformIO toolchain using a pre-build script, so every firmware build automatically recompiles the web interface.

+To make development manageable, we built and tested the compiler on a desktop environment with unit tests before deploying to hardware.
+There are two compilers in the github, windows_

+## Challenges

+- Hardware durability: early designs failed under real movement forces
+- Embedded constraints: delivering a modern UI on limited hardware
+- System coupling: hardware reliability directly affected analytics accuracy

+We solved this by iterating on mechanical design and shifting complexity from runtime into the compiler.

+## Accomplishments

+- Built a full end-to-end rehabilitation system
+- Designed custom mechanical sensing hardware
+- Implemented real-time movement quality analysis
+- Developed a custom compiler for embedded web apps
+- Delivered a modern interface from an ESP32

 ## What we learned

-We learned that rehabilitation tech requires a full feedback loop between:
-- physical design
-- signal reliability
-- embedded processing
-- user experience
+- Rehabilitation tech requires tight integration between hardware, signal processing, and user experience

-We also learned the value of build-time optimization for embedded systems.

-Moving complexity into the compiler enabled a much richer experience than the hardware alone could support.
+- Moving complexity into build-time systems enables richer embedded applications

----
+- Testing complex systems off-device is critical for fast iteration

-## What’s next for Smart Sleeve
+## What’s next

-Next step:
-- a custom 3D-printed sheath for better fit and comfort
+- Design a custom 3D-printed enclosure for better usability

-Long term:
-- extend to other joints
+- Extend the system to other joints (shoulder, wrist, hip)
-- apply the same motion + quality analysis to wrists, hips, shoulders, and more
+- Improve motion analysis and feedback accuracy

+## Compiler instructions
+  You too can you our custom minimal ejs and angular compiler!

+  write that, give instructions for compiling for both windows and embedded

+• ## Compiler instructions

+  You can also use our custom minimal Angular and EJS compiler.

+  The compiler is designed to let you write a lightweight web app using Angular-style components and Express/EJS-style pages, then compile that app into static frontend assets and embedded C/ C++ source suitable for an ESP32.

+  ### What it compiles

+  The compiler reads:

+  - app.component.ng
+  - app.component.html
+  - app.component.css
+  - app.js
+  - static route assets under routes/
+  - Express/EJS-style pages under server/

+  It then generates:

+  - web_runtime_generated.h
+  - web_runtime_generated.cpp
+  - web_page_generated.cpp
+  - compiled index.html
+  - compiled styles.css
+  - compiled app.js

+  The runtime templates used for generation are:

+  - embedded_compiler/assets/web_runtime_generated.h.tpl
+  - embedded_compiler/assets/web_runtime_generated.cpp.tpl

+  It also uses:

+  - embedded_compiler/assets/ng_runtime.js

+  ### Windows host build

+  Use the Windows compiler first when you want fast iteration and easier debugging.

+  From the repo root:

+  cd embedded_compiler
+  make test

+  This builds the desktop compiler, runs the unit tests, and validates the generated output.

+  If you want to run the compiler manually against an app:

+  cd embedded_compiler
+  make
+  bin\main.exe ..\angular_app

+  That compiles the app in ..\angular_app and emits generated assets and source files.

+  Why use the Windows path first:

+  - faster iteration
+  - easier to inspect generated files
+  - safer than debugging compiler changes on-device
+  - unit tests catch parser/rendering/codegen regressions before flashing hardware

+  ### Embedded build

+  For the ESP32 build, the compiler is already attached to the PlatformIO toolchain.

+  This is configured in platformio.ini with:

+  extra_scripts = pre:embedded_compiler/platformio_prebuild.py

+  That means every embedded build automatically runs the compiler first, then builds the firmware with the newly generated web assets.